 - Season with salt if needed and black pepper to taste.

-- Ladle into bowls and serve with sour cream.
+- Ladle into bowls and serve with a spoonful of Greek yogurt.